The Way of being

 4. Attention to pleasure, especially in the path; attention to pain by sharing, the fortunate helping the less fortunate, by appropriate therapy, and by accepting difficulty for the sake of realization.

-5. It is recognized that realization in this lifetime is possible but rare.
+5. It is recognized that realization in this lifetime via effective pathways is possible but rare; it is possible but even rarer by saltation.

 6. Attention to ‘dimensions’ of being, elaborated: